- Reception Learning (987.48KB)

 - Year 2 Spelling List Common Exception Words (135.85KB)

 - Year 1 Spelling List Common Exception Words (103.05KB)

-At Dewhurst, we recognise the important place that English has in education and society.
+At Dewhurst St Mary, we recognise the important place that English has in education and society.
 We strive to provide high quality education in English so that pupils can speak and write fluently in order to communicate their thoughts and feelings to others and through their listening and reading, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually through carefully chosen texts.
 Reading also allows pupils to expand their knowledge and build on what they already know.
 The skills of language are essential to participating fully as a member of society.